talsim/Adir-Miller-Notifier/README.md

-# Adir-Miler-Notifier
+# Adir-Miller-Notifier
-sends a mail when a new show of Adir Miler has came out
+sends a mail when a new show of Adir Miller has came out
 ## Getting started
 1. run "get_old_row_count.py"
 2. change the config.py file to your details.